Japan to expand SE Asia security ties with Indonesia pact

 Tokyo has no territorial claims in the South China Sea, but worries about becoming isolated should China dominate a waterway through which much of Japan’s ship-borne trade passes.

-The defense cooperation with Southeast Asian nations is also in line with a more muscular security policy advocated by Abe, who wants to loosen the restraints of Japan’s pacifist post-war constitution, and dovetails with Washington’s “rebalance” toward Asia.
+The cooperation is also in line with a more muscular security policy advocated by Abe, who wants to loosen the restraints of Japan’s pacifist post-war constitution, and dovetails with Washington’s “rebalance” toward Asia.

-Additional reporting by Charlotte Greenfield and Fransiska Nangoy in JAKARTA and Tim Kelly in TOKYO; Editing by Raju Gopalakrishnan
+Additional reporting by Charlotte Greenfield in JAKARTA and Tim Kelly in TOKYO; Editing by Raju Gopalakrishnan